joshuaroy873/NR-Scope-nrOccupancy/README.md

 ## Logs

-(July 25, 2024) Implemented monitoring of non-initial BWPs if the additional BWPs are configured through plaintext RRCSetup, regardless of whether the BWP(s) are switched by plaintext DCI or encrypted RRCReconfiguration.
-TO-DO: (blind) detection of BWPs configured by encrypted RRCReconfigurations, homomorphic to CA detection.

-(July 17, 2024) Implemented NR SA cell scan utility: run `./nrscan` after build.
-The found cell information will be logged at `scan.csv`.

 (Aug 9, 2023) Solved some problems in synchronization, see how to use external clock to perform the synchronization.

 (Aug 11, 2023) DCI 1_0 and PDSCH are decoded for gNB in n41 with `ssb_freq=2523.75 MHz`.
 SIB 1 payload is verified with  `/srsue/src/stack/rrc_nr/test/ue_rrc_nr_test.cc` and [libasn1](https://github.com/j0lama/libasn).